IndianaCHE/USPS-Address-Verifier/README.md

 due to various naming conventions.
 So make sure to check the header boxes before running the scan.
 - Select "None" for headers which are not applicable to your file.
 - If you do not specify an output directory, the tool will create a "Results" folder in the directory your input file is located in.
+- It is highly recommended that you name your column headers with conventional names such as "Address1" for Street Addresses, "Address2" for Apartment/Box Info, "City", "State", "Zip" for Cities, States, and Zip Codes respectively.

 ----

 ### Code Documentation<a name="code-documentation" />

+Refer to the [PROJECT-DOC](USPS Address Verifier/PROJECT-DOC.md) file for complete code documentation.

 ----

+### Planned Features in v.2<a name="planned-features" />

+- Ability to read Excel files.

+---

 ### License